int128/gradle-ssh-plugin/user-guide.md

 The plugin adds a container of remote hosts to the project.
 One or more remote hosts can be added in the `remotes` closure.
+A remote host can be associated with one or more roles.

-Following code adds a remote host to the remote hosts container:
+Following code adds remote hosts to the remote hosts container:

 ```groovy
 remotes {